-Before a zoning permit is issued in the TC District by the Pataskala Zoning Inspector, the developer shall submit plans, drawn at a scale no smaller than 1:60, to the Planning and Zoning Commission (PZC) for recommendations and approval.
+Before a zoning permit for development or redevelopment of 50 percent or more of the site is issued in the TC District by the Pataskala Zoning Inspector, the developer shall submit plans, drawn at an appropriate scale to the Planning and Zoning Commission (PZC) for recommendations and approval.
 The Commission may, at its discretion, request additional studies or outside assistance from others, at the developer's expense, in its effort to review the development plan in an appropriate manner.